-ADCA Full Form, Eligibility, Duration, Syllabus, Scope
+ADCA Full Form, Eligibility, Duration, Fees, Syllabus, Scope

-The full form of ADCA is Advanced Diploma in Computer Applications.
-ADCA is a comprehensive diploma program designed to provide foundational and intermediate knowledge of computer applications.
+Adca is computer course .The ADCA full form is Advanced Diploma in Computer Applications.
+ADCA is a diploma program designed to provide foundational and intermediate knowledge of computer applications.
 It typically covers areas such as:

 The course usually spans 12 months, is divided into two semesters, and is available through various private institutes, training centers, and some state-affiliated education boards across India.
 ADCA course fee ranges between Rs.
 10,000 to Rs.
 15,000, depending on the institution’s quality and location.